ronbonb0n/GroupR/README.md

 Camera is controlled via a combination of mouse and keyboard inputs.<br/>

 Consideration has been taken to allow a user to control the camera with either a laptop touchpad or mouse to improve accessibilty.<br/>

+Controls have been updated with Unity's new input system to allow for easier remapping <br/>

 **Controls tabulated below**
 Output | Keyboard | Mouse | Gesture